attilaoroszdev/godoteuconsentparserplugin/gdscript/HOW_TO_USE.md

 The  `GDPRTools.gd` script you have auto-loaded provides some easy-to-use methods to make sense of the consent message.

 ***Yeah, but why do I need this?***

 You might not.
 Or you just want to be sure.
-Or maybe you rely on rewarded video ads for some game functionality (continue after a level fail, get some exrta items, whatever.)
+Or maybe you rely on rewarded video ads for some game functionality (continue after a level fail, get some extra items, whatever.)
 Honestly, it was the latter case that made me write this whole plugin, because I had no idea how to handle EU user mishaps.

 I have already outlined this in greater detail in the main README file, but here's a recap: It's very easy for the user to accidentally disable ads in the game.
-You would never know what happened to the ad revenue, and the players might get frustrated if things don1t work as expected.
+You would never know what happened to the ad revenue, and the players might get frustrated if things don't work as expected.

-***And what can I do with the information thus obtained*** Two things, mainly:
+***And what can I do with the information thus obtained?***

+Two or three things, mainly:

 - Inform your users about how and how stuff might not work in the absence of consent, giving detailed information about the issue
 - Conditionally change your game logic /flow in the absence of consent, providing the user with alternatives or
-- Collect statistical data about consent. ==***CAREFUL***== now, this is treacherous ground.
+- Collect statistical data about consent. ***CAREFUL*** now, this is treacherous ground.
 Whether you ***can*** collect any data is a very complex question.
-You are on you own with this one
+You are on you own with this one.

 Now that we got the obvious out of the way, let's start for real…

 #### In case the consent check fails

 If, for any reason, the AdMob plugin could not check the consent status online, it will fall back on any previously obtained consent, which is stored on the user's device, and use that.
-You might be interested to know this, so you can apply some gentle pressure (e.g. display some message about it) to your user.
+You might be interested to know about this, so you can apply some gentle pressure (e.g. display some message about it) to your user.

-Probably the best place to do this is in then the method `_on_AdMob_consent_info_update_failure` with the `GDPRToolsprevious_consent_string_exists()` method
+Probably the best place to do this is in then the method `_on_AdMob_consent_info_update_failure` with the `GDPRTools.previous_consent_string_exists()` method

 ```gdscript